ArashUNSW/Cyber_Operation_labs/allLabs/lab1.md

 1. Open **Terminal**.
 2. Wait for the Terminal prompt to appear.

+## Expected Result

+A Terminal window should open.

 The prompt may look similar to:

 ```text
 student@UBUNTU-SOC:~$
 ```

-## Expected Result

-A Terminal window should open.

-## Screenshot Checkpoint

-No screenshot is required for this task unless instructed.

 ## Record in Evidence Notes

-Record:

 ```text
 Ubuntu Terminal opened: Yes